mangelozzi/.config/nvim/README.md

 ## FONT

 Requires a NERD FONT for the (NERD TREE icons)[https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/RobotoMono/Bold/complete]
+Just needs to be installed, not set as the Neovim font for NERDTree to using the file browser icons.

 ### Ubuntu Font